 - Parking garages

 - Electric vehicle charging stations

 - A large billboard or projection screen on a building (or in your parking lot) when the sign is not related to the use of the building.
-(A sign displaying the company's name or anything related to the business SHOULD be counted towards the buildings use.)
+(A sign displaying the company's name or anything related to the business MUST be counted)

 You may exclude a Property Use from a building (and for ENERGY STAR certification) if ALL of the following four conditions are met: